MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 SQL Database stores the following data:

-- Which images that are on each device.
+- Which images are on each device.
-- Which images are on the way to each devices.
+- Which images are on the way to each device.
 - Which images being deployed belong to a set.
 - The user that ordered the deployments.